-Ithaca Energy, together with Equinor, announced on 27 September 2023 that they have taken the final investment decision to progress Phase 1 of the Rosebank development on the UK Continental Shelf, together investing $3.8 billion in the development with the North Sea Transition Authority (NSTA”) granting consent for the development of the field..
+On 27 September 2023, the final investment decision to progress Phase 1 of the Rosebank development on the UK Continental Shelf was announced, with an investment of $3.8 billion in the development and the North Sea Transition Authority (NSTA”) granting consent for the development of the field.

 The Rosebank field has recoverable resources estimated at around 300 million barrels of oil from phase 1 and 2, with Phase 1 targeting an estimated 245 million barrels of oil.
 The field will be developed with subsea wells tied back to a redeployed Floating Production Storage and Offloading vessel (FPSO), with first production expected in 2026-2027.
 The Rosebank field will produce in excess of 21 MMSCF of natural gas every day, the equivalent to the daily use of Aberdeen City.